Learning how to deal with T-junctions – emerging to the left & right

 This is a highly hazardous place to park as it forces traffic in the same lane as the yellow car to move onto the opposite side of the road.

-The problem here, is that drivers turning left out of the junction tend to focus their observation to the right as this is the direction where they need to give way to traffic.
+The problem here is that drivers turning left out of the junction tend to focus their observation to the right, as this is the direction where they need to give way to traffic.
 The driver of the green car might not see the red car whilst emerging from the junction till it’s too late.

-Junctions on a Bend!
+Junctions on a Bend

 Some junctions are located on bends, where the minor road meets the major road.
-The minor road may join the major road with use of give way road markings and sign, or if the junction is particularly hazardous, a STOP sign and line may be in place (see inset image of ‘Junctions on bends’.
+The minor road may join the major road with use of give way road markings and sign, or if the junction is particularly hazardous, a STOP sign and line may be in place (see inset image of ‘Junctions on bends’).

 Junctions on bends are hazardous for vehicles on either road.
 If driving on the major road, observe advance signs warning of a junction on a bend.
 Slow down and be prepared for vehicles entering your road from a side road.

-If driving driving on the minor road, your vision of the major road will be restricted.
+If driving on the minor road, your vision of the major road will be restricted.
 Edge forward to the junction line as close as possible to gain the best view before emerging.
 Hazardous junctions such as this will almost certainly require stopping before emerging, and if there’s a STOP sign, it is a legal requirement to do so.

-Slow Roads Joining Fast Roads!
+Slow Roads Joining Fast Roads

-A slow minor road joining a high speed major road can be challenging, particularly for novice drivers.
+A slow minor road joining a high-speed major road can be challenging, particularly for novice drivers.
 New drivers can struggle to judge the speed of traffic when attempting to join a new road.

 Look for signs that may indicate a speed limit change on the new road.
 If you see a national speed limit sign (white with black diagonal stripe) and the road you intend on joining is single carriageway, the speed limit is 60 mph.

-If you are unsure what speed a vehicle is traveling at and whether it is safe to emerge or not, don’t risk it.
+If you are unsure what speed a vehicle is travelling at and whether it is safe to emerge or not, don’t risk it.
 Wait only for a safe gap that you’re confident for entering the new road.

-Junctions on a Hill!
+Junctions on a Hill

 Downhill junctions generally don’t cause too much concern as the car can be secured simply with the brake pedal or handbrake.
-It’s uphill junctions that put the fear into many drivers either due to stalling over the junction line in the path of an oncoming vehicle, or rolling backwards into the car behind.
+It’s uphill junctions that put the fear into many drivers, either due to stalling over the junction line in the path of an oncoming vehicle, or rolling backwards into the car behind.

 Essentially this is all to do with clutch control.
 If you need to stop at the junction, select first gear and apply the handbrake.
 Then find the clutch bite point and give a little gas (accelerator).
 If you don’t find the bite point, the car will roll backwards regardless of how much gas you apply once the handbrake has been released.